 Unfortunately, in her lifetime, street photographer Vivian Maier (1926-2009) never had that chance.
 Enter John Maloof, an enterprising young historian and avid auction buff, who became her champion.
 While it’s questionable whether Vivian, an eccentric loner, would have agreed to Maloof’s work on her behalf, it’s clear that without his dauntless sleuthing, the mystery surrounding Vivian’s unconventional life and her prolific body of work would have been lost forever.

 Maloof tells his story and hers in Finding Vivian Maier, a riveting new documentary he directed and produced with Charlie Siskel (critic Gene Siskel’s nephew).
-Vivian spent most of her working life as a nanny for wealthy families; she was a world-traveller with no apparent friends or family ties, who though born in New York spoke with a vaguely French-Germanic accent and, despite an ever-present Rolleiflex strapped around her neck, never discussed or showed her photographs to anyone and hid the negatives, contact sheets and undeveloped rolls of film in storage lockers.
+Vivian spent most of her working life as a nanny for wealthy families.
+She was a world-traveller with no apparent friends or family ties and, though born in New York, spoke with a vaguely French-Germanic accent.
+And despite the ever-present Rolleiflex strapped around her neck, she never discussed or showed her photographs to anyone and hid the negatives, contact sheets and undeveloped rolls of film in storage lockers.

-And but for a twist of fate–at auction, for less than $400, Maloof acquired a trunk full of negatives by an unknown photographer–Vivian’s work was discovered and her life and photographic legacy became John Maloof’s as well.
+But thanks to a lucky twist of fate (at auction, for less than $400, John Maloof acquired a trunk full of negatives by an unknown photographer) Vivian’s work was discovered and her life and photographic legacy became Maloof’s as well.
 The woman who died a penniless pack rat, scavenging food from dumpsters, is now recognized as one of the greatest photographers of the mid-20th century.

 It’s a story made all the more remarkable by Maloof’s dogged efforts to uncover Vivian’s backstory, scan and print her negatives, and archive and promote her photographs to galleries and museums both here and abroad.